 Spelling Lists and Essentials Students

-The purpose of the spelling words in Essentials is not primarily to memorize specific words, like a traditional memory-based spelling course.
-Essentials helps students gain an accurate knowledge of spelling rules and phonograms.
-Essentials spelling lists encourage students to apply the linguistic skills they are learning and analyze how the tools work together in these words.
+The purpose of the spelling words in Essentials is not primarily to memorize specific words, like a traditional memory-based spelling course, but to help students gain an accurate knowledge of spelling rules and phonograms.
+Essentials spelling lists encourage students to apply the linguistic skills they learn and analyze how the tools work together in these words.

-Through Spelling Analysis, students apply and practice all the tools they are learning in Essentials and master how English spelling works.
+Through Spelling Analysis, students apply and practice all the tools they learn in Essentials and master how English spelling works.
 Each word they learn is helping them read and spell dozens of others.

 Increasing the Difficulty of Essentials Spelling Lists